Christmas is the perfect opportunity to reach your community.

-From school events, family get-togethers, and just getting ready for Christmas, everyone's schedule is jammed packed with activity.
+From school events, family get-togethers, and just getting ready for the holidays, everyone's schedule is jammed packed with activity.

 To make it easier to reach people in your community, it’s best to hold more than one Christmas service.
-Providing multiple services provides ample opportunity for people to visit your church for Christmas.
+Hosting multiple services provides ample opportunity for people to visit your church’s Christmas service.

 Talk about a win-win situation.

-Increasing the number of your Christmas services will place a burden on your volunteers, but the next idea may help alleviate this problem.
+Increasing the number of your Christmas services will place a burden on your volunteers, but the next idea may can alleviate this problem.

 To accommodate the needs of everyone and to allow people to spend time with their family, consider reducing the time of your worship service to 40—45 minutes.

-Reducing the time of your worship services will decrease the workload of your staff and volunteers, and it will also give people an opportunity to spend time with their family.
+Reducing the time of your Christmas service will decrease your staff and volunteers workload, and allow people to spend time with their family.

-Also, if you currently don’t encourage children to participate in your worship service, consider inviting children to join their parents.
+Also, if you currently don’t encourage children to participate in your worship service, consider inviting children to join their parents or guardians.
 This little pivot will reduce the number of volunteers you need to run your Christmas services, and it can also create an enjoyable experience for everyone involved.